seanaleid/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Two parts of express we learned this week are server side routing and middleware.

 - [ ] Describe Middleware?

+    Middleware is just a function that we put between the path and the homies ((req, res)) inside a back-end route.
+Middleware adds something or validates the code being passed through it.

 - [ ] Describe a Resource?

+    A resource is basically data, it's whatever we put on the server.

 - [ ] What can the API return to help clients know if a request was successful?

+    A status code (100s, 200s, 300s, 400s, or 500s).
+A successfully completed task returns a status code in the 200s.

 - [ ] How can we partition our application into sub-applications?

+    We can partition our app into sub-apps by using express routing and connecting everything properly.

 ## Project Setup